systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 ### External Pension Administrators

-The '**External Pension Administrators'** menu gives access to the Transfer Out Scheme window where records for all transferred schemes are listed.
+The **'External Pension Administrators'** menu gives access to the Transfer Out Scheme window where records for all transferred schemes are listed.

-Clicking the '**New'** button will open a dialog box for capturing the details of the external scheme as shown below:
+Clicking the **'New'** button will open a dialog box for capturing the details of the external scheme as shown below:

 <img  alt="new External Pension Administrators" width="97%" height="auto"  class="center"  src="../.vuepress/public/schemesetup/image54.png">